Using Software to Communicate Efficiently: The Key to Running a Successful Full-Service Health Club

 In our app, we extensively use the calendar functionality, especially for our Group Fitness and Team Training programs.
 A year ago, we also started using the calendar functionality for racquetball court reservations.
 Not only does this make the booking experience easier for our members, but it also alleviates effort at our front desk, too.

-One thing that Smart Health Clubs does really well here is providing us with a web-based app to accompany the mobile app.
+One thing that SHC does really well here is providing us with a web-based app to accompany the mobile app.
 Mesa Fitness has a vast senior population across the two gyms, which can lead to friction when it comes to using mobile apps.
 Having a web-based calendar allows us to have a bookable schedule directly on our website.

 3.Reduce Hassle: We do everything we can to reduce hassle for our members.
 That means more automated messages and fewer calls.
 Through ClubOS, we send automated billing messages to our members if their account goes past its due date.
 Simply put, we try to communicate primarily through text and email so as to not bother our members unnecessarily with phone calls.
 We also have automated messages that are targeted toward members who may have shown interest in specific classes or training.

 4.Connect and Engage in the first weeks of their membership: Connecting with a new member in the first 2-3 weeks of their membership can help turn them from a temporary member to a long-term gym-goer.
 To attempt to accomplish this, we send push notifications and automated messages to communicate with our new members.
 After their first week, we send messages such as “How was your first week?
 What can we do to help?”, and send them class suggestions with a “Hey, have you tried this out?” message.
 By staying connected early, members are more likely to extend the term of their membership and we can even prompt them to try our higher-level amenities.